-For example, if you’re interested in a career in construction, there are a number of different occupations to choose from: bricklaying, plastering, carpentry, stone masonry, laborer, roofer, and construction vehicle operator are a few of the titles you could choose from.
+For example, if you’re interested in a career in construction, there are several different occupations to choose from: bricklaying, plastering, carpentry, stone masonry, laborer, roofer, and construction vehicle operator are a few of the titles you could choose from.

 Moreover, if you choose to advance in your area of specialization, you could always become a construction manager or pursue further education in engineering or architecture.

 2. Get a Job with the Postal Service

 This one may come as a surprise, but a career with the U.S. Postal Service has many hidden perks.

 You may be surprised to learn, for example, that there are career development options besides being a mail carrier or package sorter, such as online learning from the National Center for Employee Development (NCED), joining the USPS’s New Supervisor Program (NSP), or pursuing the Advanced or Executive Leadership Program.

 Plus, mail delivery is a service that knows no foreseeable end.
 And USPS benefits are known to be excellent, with a strong health insurance program, a pension plan, a commuter program, and generous annual and sick leave.

 Plus, who wouldn’t love the chance to go outside, drive your delivery truck, and get to know local neighborhoods — all while you’re getting paid?

 These days, the prevalence of social media can sometimes feel overwhelming.
 We all need to be reminded of the power of community and local connectedness in our everyday lives — and who better to do that than your local postal delivery person?

 If you’re up in the air, career-wise, or you’re simply hoping to make a bit of money on the side, consider driving for Uber or Lyft.